Punxéu beach, Valdés, Asturias

 The Coastal Trail PR-AS4 starts from the beach of Cueva (La Arena), goes past Cape Busto, surrounds it and goes on to the beach of Punxéu – we did not see a trail going to its neighbor Chouréu, but maybe this will change in the future.

-You can leave your car in a parking near Cape Busto (there are 2) and then walk from the beach of Bozo, to Cabo, Boxada el Vino, Serrón, Barchinas and Punxéu.
+You can leave your car in a parking near Cape Busto (there are 2) and then walk from the beach of Bozo, to the Cabo Busto beach, then around Boxada el Vino beach, Serrón, Barchinas and Punxéu.